Childhood Pancreatic Cancer Treatment (PDQ®)–Health Professional Version

 Incidence

-Solid pseudopapillary tumor of the pancreas, also known as Frantz tumor, is the most common pediatric pancreatic tumor, accounting for up to 70% of cases in most institutional series.[1,2] This tumor has low malignant potential and most commonly affects females of reproductive age (median age, 21 years), with a predilection for Black people and East Asian people.[2-4] There is no known genetic or hormonal factor to explain the strong female predilection, although it has been noted that all tumors express progesterone receptors.[5]
+Solid pseudopapillary tumor of the pancreas, also known as Frantz tumor, is the most common pediatric pancreatic tumor, accounting for up to 70% of cases in most institutional series.[1,2] This tumor has low malignant potential and most commonly affects females of reproductive age (median age, 21 years), Black people, and East Asian people.[2-4] There is no known genetic or hormonal factor to explain the strong female predilection, although it has been noted that all tumors express progesterone receptors.[5]

 Treatment of Solid Pseudopapillary Tumor of the Pancreas